 Tympanometry, a test to measure the pressure in the middle ear to understand middle ear functioning, may also be performed.
 However, this test does not determine hearing in children and is often impossible in young children since they have to stay still without talking or moving.

 Treatment For Otitis Media In Children

-Antibiotic therapy is not recommended for children aged two to 12 years and with mild symptoms.
+Antibiotic therapy is not beneficial for children aged two to 12 years and with mild symptoms.
 However, older children or those with severe symptoms of otitis media receive seven to ten days of antibiotic therapy.

 Analgesics (pain relievers) such as ibuprofen or acetaminophen are prescribed for earache.
-Ear examinations are repeated after 48 to 72 hours of treatment, and intramuscular antibiotics are given if the symptoms persist.
+Ear examinations are repeated after 48 to 72 hours of treatment, and antibiotics are given if the symptoms persist.